-There are a growing number of states that have enacted laws restricting the activities of sex offenders on Halloween.
-The type of restrictions imposed on sex offenders during Halloween hours generally range from "no passing out candy" to "no driving after dark", among other things.
+A growing number of states has enacted laws restricting the activities of sex offenders on Halloween, ranging from "no passing out candy" to "no driving after dark," among other provisions.
 While the laws are primarily meant to protect children from potential threats by former sex offenders and child predators on Halloween, critics believe these Halloween restriction laws infringe on an individual's fundamental rights -- at least on one "scary" day of the year.

 State laws that restrict the activities of known sex offenders are a relatively new innovation.
-Following earlier laws targeting sex offenders -- such as Megan's Law and other residency restriction laws -- at least ten states and city municipalities have enacted statutes imposing restrictions on the activities of sex offenders on Halloween.
-The laws seem to fall into one of two main categories: (1) specific restrictions on registered sex offenders, and (2) restrictions on paroled sex offenders, or those on conditional release programs.
+Following earlier laws targeting sex offenders -- such as Megan's Law and other residency restriction laws -- at least 10 states and city municipalities have enacted statutes imposing restrictions on the activities of sex offenders on Halloween.
+The laws seem to fall into one of two main categories:

-States including Missouri, North Carolina, Ohio, Tennessee and Texas, for example, have passed "No Candy" laws that restrict registered sex offenders from passing out candy on Halloween.
-In many cases, these states require registered sex offenders to post signs in their yards that read: "No candy at this residence", or risk getting a knock on the door by local police investigators.
+About 10 states have passed "No Candy" laws that restrict registered sex offenders from passing out candy on Halloween, including Missouri.
+In many cases, these states require registered sex offenders to post signs in their yards that read: "No candy at this residence," or risk getting a knock on the door by local police investigators.
 Other states, including Florida, restrict paroled sex offenders from distributing candy and wearing costumes on Halloween night.

 The controversies surrounding "No Candy" laws stem from the idea that sex offenders who have already been punished for their crime are being unfairly targeted and subject to additional penalties.
 Also, critics say that the laws create a fear that registered sexual offenders will re-offend -- a fear that is not based on any empirical data.

-Some courts, like the Missouri Supreme Court, have even addressed the constitutionality of "No Candy" laws and have found that some laws as applied "retrospectively" (for example, to sex offenders who registered as such before the law took effect) are unconstitutional.
+Some courts have even addressed the constitutionality of "No Candy" laws and have found that some laws as applied "retrospectively" (for example, to sex offenders who registered as such before the law took effect) are unconstitutional.

 Have Questions About Halloween Sex Offender Laws?
 Contact an Attorney